ImamTaufiqHermawan/monorepo-todo-auth-railway-vercel/docs/RAILWAY_SETUP.md

 - Enable di service settings
 - Deploys on push to main branch
 - Can configure branch untuk auto-deploy
+- Alternative: Use GitHub Actions untuk more control

 ## Custom Domain